HussainAlii/Cheatic-Android/README.md

 ## How it works

+  ### Sudoku:

+    1. Detect objects and capture data from the camera.

+    2. Use smart algorithem to process the data and solve it.

+  ### Tic-Tac-Toe:

     1. Detect objects and capture data from the camera.

     2. Use smart algorithem to process the data and solve it.